tewendel/interkit-masterarbeit/sites/docs/src/content/guides/howto/push_setup.svelte.md

 A tap on the notification will launch the app.

 Interkit attempts to send push notifications for every Chat/Story message.
-It tries to avoid "unnecessery" notifications (i.e. when the user is actively using the app), by tab visibility heuristics (which can be wrong).
+It tries to avoid "unnecessery" notifications (i.e. when the user is actively using the app).

 Interkit implements two ways to receive notifications: